 Participants develops curriculum, instruction, and assessment based on theories of teaching and learning in science and inclusive of all students.
 Attention given to content-based use of technology, working across disciplines, teaching ELL's, students with special needs, and co-teaching models.
 Includes direct work with adolescents.

+Please note that the text TEACHING FOR JOY AND JUSTICE is only required for social studies, history, and ELA students.
 This is the first of a two-quarter sequence for prospective middle and high school English, Social Studies, and History teachers.
 The two-quarter sequence is designed to help prospective teachers become thoughtful about the aims, theories, practices, and research on teaching and learning in middle and secondary schools.

 Student learning goals